WICG/file-system-access/MoveAndRename.md

 [#310](https://github.com/WICG/file-system-access/pull/310) exposes a strong use case for fast, atomic moves to other directories on the same file system.
-Files can be written efficiently in the Origin Private File System using an AccessHandle, then efficiently moved to a directory of the user's choice.
+Files can be written efficiently in the Origin Private File System using an `AccessHandle`, then efficiently moved to a directory of the user's choice.
-However, writes using an AccessHandle are not subjected to Safe Browsing checks in Chrome.
+However, writes using an `AccessHandle` are not subjected to Safe Browsing checks in Chrome.
 Moving files out of the OPFS to a user's directory will require running Safe Browsing checks on all moved files.